aestetix/novavaxnow/index.md

 6 months should only take a few minutes, not a 7-8 hour return trip to the only pharmacy in the province that makes Novavax available.

 Thank you for the time you took to read this letter.
-I hope this has demonstrated why equitable access to the Novavax SARS-CoV-2 vaccine is worth achieving.
+We hope this has demonstrated why equitable access to the Novavax SARS-CoV-2 vaccine is worth achieving.
 Between the lower incidence of side effects and the increased breadth and durability of protection, people have many reasons to prefer a Novavax vaccine dose, especially now in this highly individualized phase of the ongoing pandemic.
 People deserve equitable access to the tools to protect ourselves.
-I look forward to hearing about Novavax access throughout the world.
+We look forward to hearing about Novavax access throughout the world.

 This letter was inspired by <https://twitter.com/nb_covid_info>.